UBC-NLP/python2020/README.md

 **Professionalization:**
 In an educational (or work) setting, each of us is expected to learn and demonstrate ability to interact with others professionally and collegially.
 This is important as it ensures we all work together efficiently.
-A total of 15% of your grade is devoted to the combination of attendance and encouraging professional communication related to the course both inside the virtual class (e.g., the way you interact with peers and the instructor) and outside the virtual class (responding to instructor communication timely).
+A total of 15% of your grade is devoted to the combination of online class attendance and encouraging professional communication related to the course both inside the virtual class (e.g., the way you interact with peers and the instructor) and outside the virtual class (responding to instructor communication timely).
 Practically, this means you should come to the virtual class in time, ensure your communication with everyone in class is civil, be attentive and do not engage in an external task or browse the social web during the class session, and respond to instructor email timely (e.g., not \emph{consistently} responding after 3 days, but responding the same day or in 1 or 2 days is fine and an occasional delay within reason is also fine [e.g., if you are traveling]).
 Part of professionalization is clear communication.
 As such, you are encouraged to ask questions, freely and civilly agree/disagree with others, etc.

+### *Should you have any issues that impede your ability to attend any of the virtual class synchronous sessions, you are requested to inform the instructor.
+The instructor will then work with you to find solutions.*

 **Assignment 0: In-Class & Video Tutorial Code** Throughout weeks 2-11, you are required to practice coding inside the class session.
 There will be time in-class devoted to practice where you will be able to a) extend examples the instructor provides in his slides/notebooks and/or b) run code from the Hetland book.
 The resulting code may end up having some mistakes, look unorganized, lack depth and illustrative examples for a given task, or look identical to what the code instructor provides.
 To help you write better code and acquire deeper understanding of programming concepts, you will be given the chance to spend some more time at home re-running the same code with more examples.
 To further enhance the process, the instructor will provide thematically-organized video tutorials that you are required to watch before working further on your in-class code.
 Once you watch the video relevant to a given week,  you can re-organize and tidy your code, provide depth and run it with more examples, and submit it.

 This assignment is meant to engage you both during the class time and at home (where you can involve in content explained in a differnt mode and engage at your chosen time and place).
 The goal is to ensure you are not only able to run code shared with you during a given session, but also extend it slightly.
 This assignment is only accepted if you attend class.
 If you miss a class, this automatically means you are not allowed to submit In-Class & Video Tutorial Code for the session/sessions you missed.
-As such, failure to attend class without excuse (e.g., a sickness or another emergency which you must explain to the instructor over email prior to a class whenever possible) will result in a lower class grade. *Note: The Video Tutorials are typically short (between 15-30 minutes long each).*
+As such, failure to attend class without excuse (e.g., a sickness or another emergency which you must explain to the instructor over email prior to a class whenever possible) will result in a lower class grade.

 **Deliverables: In-class code snippets**
+(Note: In-Class means in virtual class)
 A total of 10 code snippets in the form of ".py" or ".ipynb" files for the code you write based on In-Class practice + Watching Video Tutorials for weeks 2-11 of class.
+Please also convert your code-snippet file into a "pdf" document and submit that document *along with (i.e., in addition)* to the ".py" or ".ipynb" files.

 **Grading:**
 Each code snippet (from each of the 10 weeks) will be worth 1.5 marks (total 15 marks).
 While students are required to submit the deliverables in time (as indicated above), the instructor will grade the deliverables together in two iterations (each 5 weeks' deliverables together.
 This is intended to simplify the process, while also sometimes allowing the instructor provide some flexibility in helping any students who may need additional help by allowing them to resubmit deliverables of specific weeks.